Ren232/mcgg/README.md

 <h1> Setup </h1>
 1. Click on the button below, Give the app a name (This is also going to be your panel's subdomain), Paste your Dropbox API key, and click on deploy.

-2. Now goto https://APP_NAME.herokuapp.com/panel/install.php and create an account and server (Please notice that the total server ram is limited to 1024 mb.)
+2. Now goto https://APP_NAME.herokuapp.com/panel/install.php to create an account and server (Please notice that the total server ram is limited to 1024 mb.)

 3. Paste your ngrok key on the Dashboard page.